 What Is Retargeting?

-Retargeting is when an ad that belongs to your center is shown to previous visitors of your website.
+Retargeting is when an ad of your center is shown to previous visitors of your website.
 It is a key step in the marketing funnel for drug rehab centers.
-For example, if you visit yourrehabwebsite.com and then later you go over to nytimes.com, you could see an ad for yourrehabwebsite.com if you’re running such a campaign.
+For example, if someone visits yourrehabwebsite.com and then later they go over to nytimes.com, they could see an ad for yourrehabwebsite.com if you’re running such a drug rehab retargeting campaign.

 Retargeting ads show on any type of site, but you’ll most likely see them on non-brand websites. i.e you won’t see them on nike.com but you might on buzzfeed.com.
 And of course, it’s not set in stone and you’re always in control where your ads show; if you prefer to not show your rehab ads on buzzfeed.com, it can be done.